sharpchen/sharpchen.github.io/docs/document/Modern CSharp/docs/Parallel Programming/Parallel Utils/Parallel Loop.md

 ### Partitioning

 Partitioning is a trade-off solution when **invoking callback delegates in parallel loop is way too expensive** and **the operation within the delegate body is relatively fast enough**.
-So one can partition items from source with specified count into **ranges** and process each range **within a same thread**(because each operation is fast enough), so this reduces the cost of involing delegate callback by reducing the thread count started by the loop.
+So one can partition items from source with specified count into **ranges** and process each range **within a same thread**(because each operation is fast enough), so this reduces the cost of invoking delegate callback by reducing the thread count started by the loop.

 > [!NOTE]
 >`Partitioner` requires collections **with indexer** to work with, it's the only way to represent a range.